MonicaG/MonicaG.github.io/_posts/2016-03-07-how-to-create-a-script-package-for-hubot.md

 ### Step 3: Test your npm package locally

+{:.alert .alert-danger}
+  <strong>UPDATE Dec 2017:</strong> The steps below do NOT work for npm 5.
+Instead, use the `npm install` or `npm link` commands as described in [this stackoverflow question](https://stackoverflow.com/questions/8088795/installing-a-local-module-using-npm/18778516).
+For more details see:  [http://codetunnel.io/npm-5-changes-to-npm-link/](http://codetunnel.io/npm-5-changes-to-npm-link/)

 Once you have created your script, you will want to test your package locally.
 To do so, you will need to make your package available using the [npm link](https://docs.npmjs.com/cli/link) command.
 In the root of your package do the following commands:

 ```Shell